Xlocsinjr/progProject/REPORT.md

 near the axes of the charts.
 The outliers caused the ranges to stretch.
-To "spread out" the data over the visualisations, all axis and colour scales were changed to log scales so an even distribution of colours, dots and bars were seen in the visualisations.
+To "spread out" the data over the visualisations, all axis and colour scales were changed to log scales so an even distribution of colours, dots and bars were seen in the visualisations while still showing whether GHG emissions increased or decreased.